AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex4/README.md

 To address all issues (including breaking changes), run: npm audit fix --force
 ```
-💡 The Takeaway: Phase 1 proves that automated patch tooling cannot save a repository locked down by rigid, unmaintained version boundaries.
+💡 **Note:**
+The automated tool executed successfully, but it did not modify our vulnerabilities.
+This is because 'npm audit fix' is strictly bound by [Semantic Versioning (SemVer)](https://docs.npmjs.com/about-semantic-versioning) rules.
+It is designed to only apply safe, minor patches that won't break your code.

+Because our core framework (@sap/cds) is locked into an outdated major version line (7.x), npm safely stops itself from upgrading to the modern, secure releases (8.x or 9.x).
 To fix these 15 vulnerabilities, we must move to Phase 2 and manually upgrade our direct boundaries.

 ### Phase 2 — Manual Major-Version Upgrades
 To resolve major version mismatches and deprecations, we must transition to a manual remediation strategy, in this phase we resolves each critical and high vulnerability through explicit, targeted manual package upgrade